MENU

 Rademaker Croissant and Pastry production lines are capable of efficiently producing long shelf-life products.
 Capacities start at 800 kg up to over 2,000 kg per hour, resulting in production from 12,000 pieces per hour up to 70,000 pieces per hour.
 The capacity depends on the size and weight of the product.

-The Rademaker Sigma Laminator delivers the correct laminated dough sheet.
+The Rademaker Laminator delivers the correct laminated dough sheet.
 This dough sheet is fed to the Rademaker Croissant or Pastry production line.
 Thanks to the Low Stress Sheeter, it is possible to process dough that requires the long fermentation times needed for long shelf-life croissants.

 4. Processing: Proofing, Baking, Packaging